AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-25-How-to-optimize-your-website-with-Google-Lighthouse:-my-experiance-day-193.md

 ---
-title: How to optimize your website with Google Lighthouse - My experience - Day 193
+title: How to optimize your website with Google Lighthouse - My Experience - Day 193
 description: How to optimize your website with Google's Lighthouse tool.
 read: 3 min
 author: Ayo Adesanya